Download full note here.

 “A ride whenever you need one,” boasts the corporate tagline of San Francisco-based company Lyft.
 Founded in 2012, Lyft is a relatively recent addition to the growing “ridesharing” industry.
 Its competitors such as UberX, Sidecar, Summon, and Wingz have altered the urban transportation market by allowing smartphone users to summon a car, track the driver’s arrival, and pay for a ride, all at the touch of a virtual button.
 The concept is genius and has gained widespread popularity in major cities in the United States and around the globe since Uber’s launch in 2009.

 But these fledgling ride-for-hire companies continue to straddle regulatory fences and have required both controversial legislation and a stream of litigation to define the restrictions and mandates that will apply to the drivers and vehicles they employ.
-Uber has been … Read the rest
+Uber has been under attack for its circumvention of ride-for-hire regulation since … Read the rest

 Those who have hailed a taxi or used public transportation can attest to the downsides of urban transportation including dirtiness, crowdedness, and unreliability.
 Since its founding in 2010, San Francisco-based startup Uber has aimed to appease the unsatisfied market of urban dwellers that desire easier, cleaner, more dependable transportation than has been available.
 Uber operates as “your on-demand personal driver” allowing users to hire and pay the nearest of the company’s “sleek black cars” (think Lincoln Towncar) as a chauffer through the users’ mobile phones.
 Unsurprisingly, Uber has clashed with regulators, cabbies, and others who claim that Uber is skirting existing regulations that protect customers.
 Cities including Chicago, Washington, D.C., and New York City have proposed or threatened to propose regulations that would effectively run Uber out of their respective towns.
 In addition, cab drivers in several cities have filed class action suits alleging that the company is engaging … Read the rest